-Coconut water is the clear liquid found inside of a young coconut.
+Coconut water is the clear liquid found inside of a young, green coconut.

 It’s a very hydrating drink with a slightly nutty, sweet taste.

-In this article I will discuss what to look out for when it comes to buying packaged coconut water, which coconut water is the healthiest and which to avoid.
+In this article I explain what to look out for when buying packaged coconut water, which coconut water is the healthiest and which you should avoid.

 Coconut water health benefits

-Natural coconut water is a healthy source of hydration as it’s high in electrolytes such as potassium, sodium, magnesium, calcium and phosphorus.
+Natural coconut water is a healthy source of hydration.
+It is high in electrolytes such as potassium, sodium, magnesium, calcium and phosphorus.

 Electrolytes are important minerals that support healthy functioning of cells, muscles, the brain and nerves.

 They help regulate fluid levels, which is why coconut water makes a great sports drink.

 In addition to electrolytes, coconut water also contains other essential minerals and vitamins.
 These are vitamins B1, B2, B3, B5, B6, B7, B9, Vitamin C, amino acids, living enzymes and antioxidants.

 Coconut water aids with digestion and supports the body’s natural detoxification process.
 It also stimulates cell regeneration, has anti-aging properties, aids with nutrient absorption and is good for the heart.